PhDs & Postdocs

 Having the skills and confidence to navigate all aspects of your job search successfully is essential for your career development.
 Career Services is here to support you throughout this process, from helping you present yourself well both on paper and in person to potential employers to equipping you with the knowledge and strategies to help you land your job offer.
 We advise PhD students and postdocs to follow a 4-step career exploration and planning process to help them find a meaningful career.
 Click on the steps below to get started.

 Taking time to reflect on and understand your work values, skills, and interests allows you to pursue a career that is meaningful, challenging, and rewarding before you launch into a job search.
-This provides a solid foundation for your next steps
+This provides a solid foundation for your next steps.

-Networking is simply talking and building relationships with professionals in careers that interest you to help you learn what it’s like to work in a particular role, field, or industry.
+Networking is simply talking to and building relationships with professionals in careers that interest you to help you learn what it’s like to work in a particular role, field, or industry.
 Think of it as talking with people to research and gather information about careers.

 Use your time as a PhD student or postdoc at Penn to pursue activities related to your career interests and develop yourself professionally.
 These opportunities will allow you to demonstrate the skills, experience, and professionalism for a successful job search.